paul80nd/relay-computer/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

-If the built project will not be hosted at the root url then it can be built as follows, for example, `ng build -prod --base-href https://simulator.relaycomputer.co.uk`
+If the built project will not be hosted at the root url then it can be built as follows, for example, `ng build --prod --base-href https://simulator.relaycomputer.co.uk`

 ## Further help